 A title search defines if the seller has the legal right to sell the property to anyone, especially a commercial investor.
 Attorneys often hire a title company to conduct the searches and identify the rightful owner of the property.
 The outcome could lead to delays that don’t make it feasible to continue the venture.

-Property inspections are necessary for all real estate transactions.
+Property inspections are necessary for all commercial investment transactions.
 However, the investor isn’t restricted to the owner’s preferred inspection company.
 An official inspection determines if the property complies with commercial building standards and fire safety regulations, such as having sprinkler systems, fire alarms, emergency exits, and well-light exit signs installed.
 If the safety installations don’t work properly, it presents issues for the prospective buyer, too.

 2. Placing Too Much Emphasis on Gross Income